dylang/grunt-notify/README.md

     options: {
       enabled: true,
       max_jshint_notifications: 5, // maximum number of notifications from jshint output
-      title: "Project Name" // defaults to the name in package.json, or will use project directory's name }
+      title: "Project Name", // defaults to the name in package.json, or will use project directory's name
+      success: false, // whether successful grunt executions should be notified automatically
+      duration: 3 // the duration of notification in seconds, for `notify-send only }
   }
 });